 My Pick For Best Type Of Markers

 Though I believe all the art markers above will suit the student because they are all very affordable sets.
 I also think if you are serious about art you should try to start with a more expensive set.
-My choice for best type of markers is Ohuhu Dual Tip Markers.
+My choice for the best type of markers is Ohuhu Dual Tip Markers.

-I lean more to the drawing niche of art and may be somewhat drawn to the illustration and drawing types of markers which do not work as well for rock painting like some of the other styles reviewed.
+I lean more to the drawing niche of art and maybe somewhat drawn to the illustration and drawing types of markers which do not work as well for rock painting like some of the other styles reviewed.

-There are other types to be found out there and I will add to this list over time so be sure to like Artanalogy on Facebook or bookmark us.
+There are other types to be found out there and I will add them to this list over time so be sure to like Artanalogy on Facebook or bookmark us.

 Thanks for taking the time to read this review and I sincerely hope it helped in some way.